Girl Scouts’ Cookie-Powered adventures

 RICHMOND, Va. - Girl Scouts cookies are a favorite treat for many, but for those selling them, those cookies can be the gateway to new skills or big adventures.
-Aris S., a ‘Cadette’ from Troop 12 stopped by to tell us about her cookie selling experience.
+Namya J., a ‘Cadette’ from Troop 007 stopped by to tell us about her cookie selling experience.

 Cookies are available now!
 You can download the Cookie Finder App to find where you can pick yours up.
 If you’re interested in joining a troop or volunteering with the Girl Scouts of the Commonwealth of Virginia, you can visit their website, www.comgirlscouts.org.